mikeydiamonds/streaming/README.md

 Add your Digital ocean API token to `terraform.tfvars`.

 Now we can start the server script.
 Once this script is run you will incur costs from Digital Ocean.

-This script is set to use a \$5/mo droplet in NYC but feel free to make alterations in `main.tf`.
+> This script is set to use a \$5/mo DO droplet in NYC but feel free to make alterations in `main.tf`.

 ```
 terraform plan && terraform apply --auto-approve